An official website of the United States government

 Commanding Officer, Transient Personnel Unit - Puget Sound

-Bowers’ military decorations include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal (six awards), Armed Forces Expeditionary Medal, and the Sea Service Deployment Ribbon (four awards).
+Her personal awards include the Navy and Marine Corps Commendation Medal (seven awards), Navy and Marine Corps Achievement Medal, Air Force Achievement Medal (two awards), and various unit and campaign awards.

 Executive Officer, Transient Personnel Unit - Puget Sound

-Command Senior Chief, Transient Personnel Unit - Puget Sound
+Command Master Chief, Transient Personnel Unit - Puget Sound

 Google Translation Disclaimer